 - Back pain expenses for chiropractor and physical therapy.
 This is my fault, but I spend a lot of time on the computer.
 Poor posture or even good posture with long hours leads to lower back strain and upper back discomfort, for which I go to a chiropractor and sometimes physical therapy for.
 That costs $40 a pop, which happens once a month even though I wish it happened more.

 - Internet.
-We’d have an internet bill either way, but working online a lot means I will never go without home internet.
+We’d have an internet bill either way, but working online a lot means the need for reliable home internet from a provider like cox internet.
+I will never go without home internet.
 That costs $55 per month, or more when Verizon jacks the cost up without notice.

 - Social media management.
 I also spend $10 per month on BufferApp to help me corral my social media profiles.
 It’s not a life-or-death expense, but social networking is incredibly important.
 BufferApp makes it easier to schedule updates and share other people’s updates, which in turns leaves more time to work.